clarionhoover/XBackBone-docker/README.md

 ### `GENERATE_RELEASE=TRUE` *dev-only*
 If set, this environment variable will generate a release zip and will place it on `srv/xbb/storage`

+### `DB=mysql`
+If set this environment variable will switch the container to use MySQL, the default is SQLite

 ## Build Args Variables
 When you build the image yourself, you can adjust the version using the `--build-arg variable=value` parameter on the `docker build` command line.